jaakkopasanen/AutoEq/README.md

 # AutoEQ

 ### Todo
-- Separate results by source and tuning
-- Headphone.com raw to Innerfidelity raw calibration (for headphone compensations)
 - Tilt
-- Custom compensation curve based on Serious and brighter tilt
 - Smoothing levels instead of window size and iterations
 - Compensation smoothing
+- Custom compensation curve based on Serious and brighter tilt
+- Separate results by source and tuning
 - README in batch result directory with parameters

 ### Documentation